 Herbert Sears was a banker and trustee of estates.

-In her book, Ogden Codman and the Decoration of Houses, Pauline C. Metcalf indicates that, between 1903 and 1910, the Sears retained Ogden Codman, Jr., to provide interior decoration at 287 Commonwealth.
+In her book, Ogden Codman and the Decoration of Houses, Pauline C. Metcalf indicates that, between 1903 and 1910, the Searses retained Ogden Codman, Jr., to provide interior decoration at 287 Commonwealth.

-By 1943, 287 Commonwealth was owned by Fred L. Arata, a retail liquor dealer and real estate investor.
+On May 20, 1943, 287 Commonwealth was purchased from Lillian Clinkard by Fred L. Arata, a retail liquor dealer and real estate investor.
 He and his wife, Annette Flossie (Crovo) Boggiano Arata, lived in Brighton.
 In August of 1943, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.

-In the mid-1950s, 287 Commonwealth was purchased by Dr. Edward Francis Bowman, a physician.
+On April 28., 1960, 287 Commonwealth was acquired from Annette Arata by Dr. Edward Francis Bowman, a physician.
 It continued to be apartments (legally a lodging house).
 After acquiring 287 Commonwealth, he moved his medical offices there from 322 Beacon; he and his wife, Doreen Simpson (Woodyatt) Bowman, lived at 149 Beacon.

-In March of 1964, 287 Commonwealth was acquired from Edward Bowman by the International Institute of Boston.
+On March 26, 1964, 287 Commonwealth was acquired from Edward Bowman by the International Institute of Boston.
 It previously had been located at 190 Beacon.

 In August of 1964, International Institute applied for (and subsequently received) permission to convert the property from a lodging house into offices and meeting rooms.
 As described in documents associated with its application, the Institute proposed to use the property “to provide a centre for information, service, education, and assembly for the use of people of all nationalities” with the goal of developing “international fellowship and understanding” and promoting “the welfare of our foreign population.”

-In November of 1997, Gordon Reger, trustee of the Gordon Reger Acquisition Trust, purchased 287 Commonwealth from the International Institute.
-In August of 1997, prior to acquiring the property, he had filed for (and subsequently received) permission to convert it from organizational meeting rooms and offices into eight apartments.
+On November 12, 1997, 287 Commonwealth was purchased from the International Institute by Gordon Reger, trustee of the Gordon Reger Acquisition Trust.
+In August of 1997, prior to taking title to the property, he had filed for (and subsequently received) permission to convert it from organizational meeting rooms and offices into eight apartments.

-In July of 1998, he filed for (and subsequently received) permission to reduce the number of apartments from eight to six by combining three units.
+In July of 1998, Gordon Reger filed for (and subsequently received) permission to reduce the number of apartments from eight to six by combining three units.

-In November of 1998, it converted the property into six condominium units, The HMS Sears House at 287 Commonwealth Avenue Condominium.
+On November 19, 1998, 287 Commonwealth, Inc., converted the property into six condominium units, The HMS Sears House at 287 Commonwealth Avenue Condominium.